-A special design system, APSDS (Airport Pavement Structural Design System) is used for airport pavements.
+A unique design system, APSDS (Airport Pavement Structural Design System) is used for airport pavements.
 It is based on the CIRCLY system and has been modified to suit the design of airport pavements.

 Click here for a comparison of the features of our three pavement design packages.

 Here is an article that explains why road design methods are not appropriate for the heavy loadings encountered at airports and container terminals.
 Road design methods can give grossly under-designed pavements.
 For further details see Layered Elastic Design Of Heavy Duty And Industrial Pavements – Rodway, B. and Wardle, L.J.
 (1998).

 HIPAVE Referenced in PIANC Guide – Design and Maintenance of Container Terminal Pavements

 See this 163 page report: MarCom WG 165 – Design and Maintenance of Container Terminal Pavements (2015).

 This report covers these design methods: HIPAVE, British Port Association (BPA) Edition 4 (2007), French LCPC Method (using ALIZE software) and the Sector Standard of the People’s Republic of China – Code for Design and Construction of Pavements Roads and Stockyards in Ports – JTJ 296-96, 1997.

 PIANC has Technical Commissions concerned with inland waterways and ports (InCom), coastal and ocean waterways (including ports and harbours) (MarCom), environmental aspects (EnviCom) and sport and pleasure navigation (RecCom).